mbeaumon/R2MCDS/README.md

 * Renamed distance.wrap function to mcds.wrap
 * Renamed distance.filter to mcds.filter
 * Replaced hist.wrap with "observation_hist" and "predicted_hist"
+* Re-extracted the dataset from ECSAS and added a new dataset (Laridae)
 * Removed the gridding functions
 * Removed the plotting functions
 * Removed filterECSAS